Home Overview Spelling Grammar Usage Translate

 Ex: The break

-۔t window wuz never fix۔d.
-(The window was broken by somebody.)
+۔t window wuz never fix۔t.
+(The window was broken but not fixed by somebody.)

 Ex: The surround